Ria424/developers-animatesdk-docs/Document_object/Document200.md

 #### Usage

-document.pathURI
+Document.pathURI

 #### Description

-Read-only property; `string`; a string that represents the path of the document, expressed as a file:/// URI.
+Read-only property; `string`; A string that represents the path of the document, expressed as a file:/// URI.
 If the document has never been saved, this property is undefined.

 #### Example